Leadbelly

 Last Saturday night, I got married,

-Me and my wife settled
+Me and my wife settled down

 Now me and my wife are parted,